How To Choose The Perfect Name For Your Organizing Business #3

 3. Brainstorming Session

 Whether you are lucky to get all the qualified help or need to do this alone, take the opportunity to do a brainstorming session.
-This is a technique widely used in companies around the world to develop new ideas and projects and can be really powerful in your search for your perfect business name.
+This is a technique widely used by companies around the world to develop new ideas and projects, and can be particularly powerful in your search for the perfect business name.

-Let the creativity flow, talk about all the ideas that come up.
-Remember that it is vital not to rate ideas as good or bad.
-Let everyone give their suggestions freely until you narrow it down to the big one.
+Let the creativity flow; discuss all the ideas that come to mind.
+Remember that it is vital not to rate ideas as good or bad; instead, focus on their merit.
+Let everyone share their suggestions freely until you narrow it down to the one that stands out.

-I like to use mindmaps or sticky notes, and I sort the ideas into groups like verbs, nouns, adjectives so later I can mix and match into something fun.
+I like to use mind maps or sticky notes, and I sort the ideas into groups, such as verbs, nouns, and adjectives, so I can later mix and match them into something fun.

 4. Is The Name Available?